pearpages/ionic-ticketing-tool/README.md

-# angular-ticketing
+# angular-ticketing-progress

-Ticketing tool made with angularjs with Yeoman scaffolding
+Ticketing tool made with angularjs with Yeoman scaffolding. **Not finished!**